Monday – Friday: 8:00am – 6:30pm

 Bermondsey Spa Medical Practice.
 Moving forward…

-Dr Tariq Bhatti and Dr Das are the Partners and are very keen to improve the patient experience at our practice, so we have developed an Improvement Plan for the future.
+Dr Bilal Tariq Bhatti, Dr Das and Dr Yiu are the Partners and are very keen to improve the patient experience at our practice, so we have developed an Improvement Plan for the future.

 As part of this, we have reviewed patient feedback made over the last few months and have identified the key areas for improvement.
 This is how we are going to address them: